 Felt Shape Matching – An Easy and Fun Way to Learn Shapes in Chinese!

-A few months ago, I made these simple felt shape pairs to introduce my 老二 (lǎo èr / second child) to shapes and teach 老大 (lǎodà / oldest child) the Chinese names.
-This felt shape matching activity is so easy to prep and can 一箭双雕 (yī jiàn shuāng diāo / kill two birds with one stone)!
-I wrote the Chinese characters with puffy paint for more sensory input when reading the characters.
+I made these simple felt shapes to introduce my bilingual children shapes and their Chinese names.
+This shape-matching activity is so easy to prep and can 一箭双雕 (yī jiàn shuāng diāo / kill two birds with one stone)!
+I wrote the Chinese characters with puffy paint for more sensory input during reading.

 What you need: